1 Introduction topenlarge

 Note to preparation and approach

-To allow a good reduction of the fracture, the approach should be made slightly medial to the posterior iliac spine.
+To allow a good reduction of the fracture, the posterior approach to the SI joint should be made slightly medial to the posterior iliac spine.
 One should not dissect through the gluteal muscles, but rather lift them from their attachment.
 This is to facilitate reduction and avoid invagination of the soft tissues.

 Alternatively if the crescent fragment is large, fixation can be performed via an anterior approach.